We may receive compensation when you click on links to products from our partners.

 Depending on the size of your business will determine how you communicate.
 Where possible face to face communication is important in the form of meetings, however, if your business is on a larger scale this isn’t always possible and you may opt to communicate via newsletter.

-In order to get the most from your employees, it is important that you identifying their individual successes and praising them for this work.
+In order to get the most from your employees, it is important that you identify their individual successes and praise them for this work.
 Like all beings, positive feedback makes you feel good.
 It makes you feel appreciated and will continue to motivate and strive for more successes.
-It is important that will all feedback being provided and reviews are undertaken that this is not just being limited to one per year.
+It is important that when all feedback is provided, and reviews are undertaken that this is not just being limited to one per year.
 In order to get the most from your employees, they need to be informed regularly of what they are doing well and where they can improve.

 Reward Your Employees